etauzer/data_cleaning/Used-Cars.md

 different values given (e.g. the same car may be posted multiple times with different prices or with the lister omitting certain information for specific variables).
-Listers may also place relevant information in the description instead of placing it in the designated column - something that we can try to fix using regex patterns to remedy.
+Listers may also place relevant information in thedescription instead of placing it in the designated column - something that we can try to fix using regex patterns to remedy.

 # Libraries and Data Importing